nuta/vhpc2025-keynote/script.md

 # Hypervisors are the `catch` block (mostly)

-- Here's the flow of the hypervisor.
+- Here's the flow of a hypervisor.
 - It enters guest, exit to the host, and the hypervisor catches the VM exit, and continue the guest.

 - This is similar to interpreters.
 In JavaScript, we run a program in a try block, the interpreter keeps running the program, and when the program can't continue, we catch an exception.